Image 1: Camp Convalescent, near Alexandria, VA. (Library of Congress.) Click here for larger image.

 Camp Convalescent was set up to house men not well enough to rejoin their regiments but not ill or wounded enough to take up a hospital bed.
 Known as Camp Misery, the poorly maintained camp was replaced in February 1863 with a new hospital camp, situated between Fairfax Seminary and Long Bridge in what is now Arlington County.
 The old Camp Convalescent was renamed the Rendezvous of Distribution and Auger general hospital, and was used to as a distribution center to send men fit for field service back to their regiments.
 A December 17, 1864 census of Washington area hospitals indicated that 403 of the 668 beds at this location were occupied.

 The camp’s nickname, Camp Misery, perhaps tells it all.
-Soldiers wrote about its insufficient food and living conditions.
+Soldiers wrote about its insufficient food and poor living conditions.
 When Clara Barton visited in October 1862, she referred to it as “a sort of pen into which all who could limp, all deserters and stragglers, were driven promiscuously.”
 The troops had insufficient fuel wood and food; in fact, they were often required to forage on their own.
 The tents had no ground coverings or bedding; Julia Wheelock, a Michigan relief agent, described the men pacing back and forth to keep warm at night, then trying to sleep when it was a little warmer the next day.

 In February 1864, residents of the new camp (soldier/patients) and staff began to publish the weekly The Soldiers’ Journal, one of the first publications for troops that President Lincoln is said to have read.
 Proceeds (more than $2,000 by war’s end) went to the orphans of those who died at the camp.
 The papers included poetry and descriptions of life in the camp, as well as in the old "Camp Misery."
 According to an article in the first issue (February 17, 1864), “In October, ’62, there was some ten thousand men in the camp, unfit for duty in the field.”
 The men of the Old Convalescent Camp were quartered in tents near the new camp, until the barracks were ready.
 The Soldiers' Journal describes the new camp, opened in February 1863, as being situated between Fairfax Seminary and Long Bridge, with fifty barracks capable of accommodating five thousand men.